Hampus220S/stocks/NOTES.md

 - maybe, call init event from tui_..._window_append
 - an interactive window must have interactive parents all the way up (therefor, create function that calculates
-- don't render chart under range window, render them over and under each other

 ## Future
 - 'f' for fullscreen in chart window